MclPio/mclpio.github.io/_posts/2024-04-21-personal-projectI-part1.md

 ## Personal Comments
 I have bias towards certain technologies and API's because they are simply *cool* to me.
 First, google has a calendar [API](https://developers.google.com/calendar/api/guides/overview) that I can and will have to use.
 Second, I want to add open ai API to my app as well just for the cool factor, I am biased towards AI and will be careful not to needlessly add it into my app because if I have to monetize, it **WILL** get complicated.
 However if there is a geniune unique feature that would differentiate the app with open ai API's, I would do so.

-## Deadline
-**2024-05-21**.
-A MONTH.
-Within a month I will build a rails app that is simple yet usable, I will take the fastest routes to implement my ideas.

 ## Conclusion
 I will be summarizing my daily progress on the blog with titles "Personal Project I: Day X"